Dj12012004/Zomato-Analysis/README.md

 * What type of restaurant do the majority of customers order from?
 * How many votes has each type of restaurant received from customers?
 * What are the ratings that the majority of restaurants have received?
-* Zomato has observed that most couples order food online.
-What is their average spending per order?
+* What is their average spending per order?
 * Which order mode (online or offline) has received the maximum rating?
 * Which type of restaurant received more offline orders, so that Zomato can provide offers to those customers?